 Course evaluation reports for end-of-term course evaluations are not distributed until the deadline for final grades has passed and all evaluation periods have closed.
 The final evaluation period for a given semester may include courses ending after the last day of the regular session.

-Course evaluation reports for midterm course evaluations are typically distributed the Tuesday after midterm evals close.
+Course evaluation reports for midterm course evaluations are typically distributed the Wednesday after midterm evals close.
 Please note, not all schools/programs participate in midterm evals.

 To instructors: You will receive email notification when reports become available.